ismail7CAa/EquiPharm/README.md

 - `LIT-PCBA`: optional virtual-screening benchmark with active/inactive target sets.
 - `DEKOIS 2.0`: optional active/decoy benchmark for retrospective virtual screening.
 - `BayesBind`: optional structure-based virtual-screening benchmark.
+- `ANI-2x`: neural-potential data containing energies and forces for molecules with H, C, N, O, S, F, and Cl.
+- `SPICE`: quantum-chemistry data for drug-like molecules, peptides, and intermolecular interactions.

 Datasets and trained checkpoints are expected to be stored locally and are not committed to the repository.